snelson82/weather_app/README.md

 ## Testing

-Tests, including a mock of metaweather's API, have been added to ensure accurate output and valid metaweather API location endpoints (unlike the `Not A Real Place` example location).
+Tests have been added to ensure accurate output and valid metaweather API location endpoints.
+Each location ID passed will either output averaged max temperature data or alert to nonexistent locations.

 To run the test, simply run `mix test`